Hey, who doesn’t like their Lifetime Christmas cat movies with child rape jokes thrown in?! I’m gonna take my time skinning this particular cat….

 Lionsgate is still hawking DVDs of Grumpy Cat’s Worst Christmas Ever, a 2014 made-for-TV movie that unfortunately will be shown yet again on Lifetime this season.
 Starring that internet “sensation,” Grumpy Cat (a.k.a Tardar Sauce—yes, the goddamn thing is still alive…with almost 3 million Instagram followers), along with Megan Charpentier, Daniel Roebuck, Russell Peters, and that rival to Audrey Hepburn, Aubrey Plaza as the voice of Grumpy Cat, Grumpy Cat’s Worst Christmas Ever‘s biggest offense isn’t its incredibly stupid knock-off plot, or Plaza’s profoundly unfunny vocal delivery and ad-libs, or the movie’s tone of self-referential self-loathing (which is a phony put-on, anyway), or even the fact that Grumpy herself is so unengaging.

-Click to purchase Grumpy Cat’s Worst Christmas Ever on DVD at Amazon.com.Your purchase helps us pay the bills at this website!
+Click to order Grumpy Cat’s Worst Christmas Ever at Amazon.Your purchase helps us pay the bills at this website!

 No, this “holiday” movie’s most egregious outrage is that it relentlessly promotes and upholds skepticism and derision and nothingness for its own sake…which would have been just fine if Grumpy Cat’s Worst Christmas Ever had actually entertained while it was castigating itself and us.
 Unfortunately, it doesn’t; in-between the on-screen requests for tweets and merchandise orders (see, they’re honest about their greed…that makes it okay), it only asks from us cheap, queasy snorts of contempt…and it can’t even manage to scrounge up those for this complete failure.